Teresa Hulton (1890-1972)

 Before going to Paris, Lord Berwick met Teresa for lunch in London.
 Teresa was evidently thinking of him as a possible husband.
 Her mother wrote asking if Lord Berwick had ‘finally freed himself from the French shackles,’ alluding to his relationship with a French lady.
 Her mother also commented: ‘Lord Berwick is bucking up a bit.’

 Despite the worry and bustle created by the war, there were many joyful occasions.
 On the 22nd of January, Mr and Mrs Van Bergen entertained local school children at Attingham on the last day of their holidays.
 There were refreshments, conjuring tricks and a Punch and Judy show.
 Gifts were given with toy guns and dolls for the younger children and watches with cases for the older ones.
+In 1919, as the Van Bergens’ tenancy drew to an end, Teresa, Lady Berwick, wrote (from London) to her mother about these parties.
+She wanted to return to Shropshire because ‘I should like to see how they do it.’

 The Van Bergens would probably have had help from their servants in preparing for the party and tidying up afterwards.
 However, by 1915 the war was having a major impact on the number of people in domestic service.
 In January 1915 Country Life posed questions to be answered by those who employed male staff, including: